David Brabham: Brabham Automotive

 Brabham launched Brabham Automotive in May 2018.
 Its first product is the Brabham BT62.
 Brabham drove the car on its racing debut at Brands Hatch on 9 and 10 November, participating in Britcar's annual 'Into the Night' races.
 He was joined in the car by Will Powell.
 He drove the car home to victory at Brands Hatch as a remarkable win, the Brabham BT62's first ever race and win and Brabham Automotive's first car and win.
-In a post-race interview he referred to his father's win at the 1966 British Grand Prix who won in a Brabham BT19.
+In a post-race interview, he referred to his father's win at the 1966 British Grand Prix who won in a Brabham BT19.

 Family

 Brabham's two older brothers Geoff and Gary also pursued motor racing careers.
 His wife Lisa (sister of Mike Thackwell) also raced.
 His son Sam Brabham and nephew Matthew Brabham now race in junior formulae.

-Lisa Brabham was born in in New Zealand and moved with her family to Perth, Western Australia at an early age.
+Lisa Jane Brabham was born in in New Zealand and moved with her family to Perth, Western Australia at an early age.
 The family then moved to England in 1976 when she was eleven.
 She first drove a racing car, a Renault 5 Cup, aged 21 through her father (Ray Thackwell)'s business connections.
 After one season in Renault 5, she switched to the Honda CRX Challenge with Edenbridge Racing.
 She raced in the British Rover GTi Championship in 1992.
 Brabham and Thackwell married in 1993.
 She was still racing in 1994 but appears to have retired soon after.
 They have two sons – Sam and Finn.